 You have just published your latest post.
-How do you let your visitors know you have a new post for them to read?
-Every time I finish a post, I use a free push notification service.
+Now you want to know ‘how do I add push notifications to my WordPress site?
+How do I let my visitors know I have a new post for them to read?
+Use this free push notification service.
 It is so easy to set up and notifications take no more than a minute to complete and send.
-This notification service allows me to send messages, which appears as a popup, to visitors to my blog that have agreed to accept notifications from me.
-The viewer clicks on the message and a new tab opens taking the viewer to my new post.
+This notification service allows you to send messages, which appears as a popup, to visitors that have agreed to accept notifications.
+The viewer clicks on the message and a new tab opens taking the viewer to your new post.
 Using push notifications is a great way to get visitors to keep coming back to your blog.

 - What is the free push notification service?